Skip to main content

 Host your own Olympics

-Embrace the Olympics theme by asking everyone taking part to pick a country from a hat.
-For your Olympic torch, you could make a paper cone and fill it with red and orange tissue paper.
+• for your Olympic torch, you could make a paper cone and fill it with red and orange tissue paper

-No Olympics ceremony is complete without an opening and closing ceremony.
-Print out flags for each country so people can parade them during your opening ceremony.
-For your closing ceremony, you can award medals to the lucky winners of each event.
+• print out flags for each country so people can parade them during your opening ceremony, and for your closing ceremony, you can award medals to the lucky winners of each event.

 Hold a fun fitness session

 For some sporty fun without the competition, why not hold a fun fitness session?
 Each person taking part can pay a small donation amount.
-You could hold a yoga session, dance class or hoola-hooping class.
+You could hold a yoga session, dance class or hoopla-hooping.
 For added fun, ask everyone taking part in your class to wear something red.

 Sponsored readathon

-You could have a have a theme for your readathon – for example, a series of books by the same author, or book titles starting with the letter “B” “H” or “F”.
+You could have a have a theme for your readathon, such as a series of books by the same author or book titles starting with the letter “B”, “H” or “F”.

 Sponsored silence